grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 Grafana supports [OpenTelemetry](https://opentelemetry.io/) for distributed tracing.
 If Grafana is configured to use a deprecated tracing system (Jaeger or OpenTracing), then tracing is disabled in the plugin provided by the SDK and configured when calling `datasource.Manage | app.Manage`.

 OpenTelemetry must be enabled and configured for the Grafana instance.
-Please refer to [Configure Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana#tracingopentelemetry) for more information.
+Refer to [Configure Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana#tracingopentelemetry) for more information.

 Refer to the [OpenTelemetry Go SDK](https://pkg.go.dev/go.opentelemetry.io/otel) for in-depth documentation about all the features provided by OpenTelemetry.